JeffreyShran/punfurl/README.md

 To fuzz directories you typically need to initially create a worldist then iterate through each word in that list recursively.
 This takes time and generates lots of requests on the server when you test for them.

-punfurl essentially take the words in the path (e.g. `google-ads/answer/2472708` in the example above) and uses them as the wordlist.
-However, instead of resursively trying every combination, it only takes the [powerset]("https://en.wikipedia.org/wiki/Power_set") which is a set of all the subsets of a set.
+`punfurl` essentially take the words in the path (e.g. `api/v1/datasources/iModels/8d73d54f/extraction/run` in the example above) and uses them as the wordlist.
+However instead of resursively trying every combination `punfurl` uses them to generate a [powerset]("https://en.wikipedia.org/wiki/Power_set") which is a set of all the subsets of a set.

 For the set {a,b,c}: